JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 # Conclusions

 Using 10 fold cross validation the models gave a lower RMSE and a reasonable Rsquare.
+After using cross validation the explanatory power of the models were below the 0.92 that we had originally using the conventional multivariate linear regression and stepwise regression.The stepwise regression selected 46 variables out of the 72 variables we had after performing data cleaning and processing.However, the Rsquare values were considered still high  0.92.
+The calculated  RMSE values were high once we run the conventinal regression.
-The explanatory power of the models are below the 0.92 that we had originally using the conventional multivariate linear regression.
-The linear regressin using 10 fold cross validation gave  a Rsquare of 0.81 and a RMSE of 0.17  whereas Random Forest gave a Rsquare of 0.87 and RMSE (root mean square error) of 0.145.
-The machine learning methods allowed us initially to use cross validation to maximize the value of the limited data points and later to avoid overfitting the models.
+The linear regression using 10 fold cross validation gave  a Rsquare of 0.81 and a RMSE of 0.17  whereas Random Forest gave a Rsquare of 0.87 and RMSE (root mean square error) of 0.145.
+Cross validation allowed us to maximize the value of the limited data points and later to avoid overfitting the models.